Osiris Rising timeline narrative - 2002 to 2006

 Late in 2004, Drew Dilullo formerly of the band Sense Of Being referred Osiris Rising to Marc Karmatz at Insane Sounds Studios, in Plantation, Florida.
 It was there that the magic begun.
 Osiris Rising would soon forget about a 3-song demo, and go big.
 They decided to produce a full-length independent CD.
 “If we don’t get a major label, we do it independent.
 No indie labels!” said Paul Arthur.
 The band decided to produce their music themselves, under their own independent label.

 The production costs and studio time would keep Osiris Rising away from the local scene and off the stage for months.
 Their independent CD “Diluting The Gene Pool” was pressed in June of 2005, followed by their CD release show on July 9th 2005.
-Diluting The Gene Pool was an astounding accomplishment for such a young band.
-Fans, listeners, and reviewers saw the potential as well.
-Osiris Rising earned two separate Garageband.com awards for 2 songs, “A Priori” and “Strap On”.
+Osiris Rising earned two separate Garageband.com awards for the songs “A Priori” and “Strap On”.

-The CD was sent off to Amazon.com, and CD Baby.
-Instant album sales would soon follow, and the underground alternative metal band from Florida quickly garnished attention.
-With CD’s selling, and mp3’s available on the Internet, their popularity quickly expanded beyond their Florida home.
+The album was sent off to online retailers and the alternative metal band from Fort Lauderdale quickly garnished attention.
+It wasn't long before their popularity expanded beyond their Florida home.